-Heard a podcast this last week that talked about sleep and the affects of lack of sleep with sleep scientist and researcher, Matthew Walker.
-I wanted to share some of my revelations with you all because its getting me to bed earlier.
+I heard a podcast this last week that talked about sleep and the effects of lack of sleep with sleep scientist and researcher Matthew Walker.
+I wanted to share some of my revelations with you all because it's getting me to bed earlier.

 First, there are 2 different types of sleep:

 1.Non REM.
 Has 4 separate stages.
 In stages 3 and 4 is where all the body replenishments cardiovascular system, metabolism,

 1. 1/2 of brain will not sleep as deeply as if you were as home.

 2. Pre frontal cortex region of the brain, responsible that's rational logical part if the brain is first things to go when you're sleep deprived.
 It is almost like it gets switched off and deep emotional centers of the brain- because the are kept in check by that pre front cortex, erupts,

 3. human being are the only mammals that deliberately deprive themselves of sleep.